oracle-livelabs/multicloud/helidon-virtual-thread/build-run/build-run.md

-# Build and Run the Helidon Nima and Reactive application
+# Build and Run the Helidon Blocking and Reactive application

 ## Introduction